 Here's Why You Never Plug-in a USB Right the First Time

 We've all been there - trying to plug a flash drive into the USB port and utterly failing at connecting it the first time.
 Although you're already immediately frustrated, you still flip it around and encounter the same issue again.
-At this point, you start questioning life, but you insist on not giving up.
-Third times a charm - and somehow the USB drive plugs in with no problem at all.

 What, how, why?
 It never makes sense, but somehow plugging in a USB device typically takes more than a second because of this odd dilemma.